I asked the staff at our BuzzFeed offices in New York for the best cheap eats in the city — after all, ~locals~ always know best.

 16. The spicy cumin lamb burger at Xi'an Famous Foods.

-17. Or, for vegetarians, the spicy & sour spinach dumplings, chang-an spicy tofu, and spicy cucumber salad — all from Xi'an Famous Foods, too.
+17. Or, for vegetarians, the spicy & sour spinach dumplings and spicy cucumber salad — all from Xi'an Famous Foods, too.

 18. Dumplings at Vanessa's Dumplings.